Estimated reading time: 7 minutes

 • building on background knowledge

-So What Do We Do When ESL Students Are Far Below Grade Level in English?
+What Helps ESL Students Reading Below Grade Level in High School?

-1. Use leveled texts that match their proficiency, not their age
+1. Use leveled texts that match proficiency, not age

 2. Pre-teach key vocabulary and chunk reading tasks